bookofproofs/bookofproofs.github.io/_sources/history/20th-century/feynman.md

 **Richard Feynman** was a Nobel prize winner famous for his unusual life style and for his popular books and lectures on mathematics and physics.

 ### Mathematical Profile (Excerpt):
-* After their marriage Lucille and Melville Feynman moved into a Manhattan apartment and, in the following year, their first child Richard was born.
-* Melville wanted his first child to be a son and he also wanted him to become a scientist so, overjoyed when he got the son he wanted, he did all he could to interest Richard in science throughout his childhood.
-* Tragedy struck the family when Richard was five years old for Lucille and Melville had a second son who died when four weeks old.
 * It meant that a sadness fell over the household which must have greatly affected the young Richard.
-* The family moved several times during these years but when Richard was ten they settled in Far Rockaway.
 * Richard, or Ritty as his friends called him, learnt a great deal of science from Encyclopaedia Britannica and taught himself elementary mathematics before he encountered it at school.
 * At school Feynman approached mathematics in a highly unconventional way.
 * His mathematics lecturers presented him with the view that one did mathematics for its own sake so Feynman changed courses, taking electrical engineering.